 People are always crazy about coupons, discounts, and deals because these things save them money.
 When they save money, they’re less stressed, happier, more relaxed, and so they’ll possibly buy more from you.

 This is SOOO good.

 But the biggest question in using coupons is not “why”.

 It’s not even “what”.

-A lot of big brands like Sephora, Modcloth, Zara are using coupons, discounts, and deals to 10X their sales.
+A lot of big brands like Sephora, Modcloth, Harley Davidson, and Zara are using coupons, discounts, and deals to 10X their sales.
 This, conversely, isn’t common for newly opened stores, those who don’t know where to start and where to focus their time.